uktrade/githubscan/README.md

 ## Key features

-- configrable Severity escalation time in working days
+- configurable Severity escalation time in working days
 - considers UK public holidays and weekends while calculating severity escalation
 - configurable email recipients
 - if desired, we can disable team from receiving any emails, this is useful feature in an event when you have team X than , team X-Admin in github both managing same set of repositories however only few are Admin and they will receive a duplicate email if emailing capacity was assigned to both Team X and Team X-Admin
-- if desired, certain end users can be configured to have only red alerts, this is a useful feature if email is received by a specfic group which only takes care of high priority events
+- if desired, certain end users can be configured to have only red alerts, this is a useful feature if email is received by a specific group which only takes care of high priority events
+- does not send notification email if everything is GREEN at the team level, i.e. there are no vulnerabilities found in any of the repositories managed by team